Tutorial: Use the Metrics page to monitor and troubleshoot streams flow

 data_historian.stp, is downloaded to your local disk.

-Tip: You can use the Export functionality to import this file into a different project or Watson Studio instance.
+Tip: Use the Export functionality to download the STF file to your local workstation.
+Then, you can import this file into a different project or Watson Studio instance.

 Click the Delete icon .
 A confirmation message opens.
 Click Cancel.